luyilin/vue-juri/README.md

 ## Introduction

-vue-juri is a component for Vue.js that fetches Markdown files and uses slots to display the demo and usage elegantly.
+Vue-juri is a component for Vue.js that fetches Markdown files and uses slots to display the demos and usages elegantly.

 The design is inspired by [Ant Design](https://ant.design/components/rate/)!
-I like the elegant design to display a list of examples.
+I like the elegant way to display a list of examples.

 The name comes from Juri Yukawa in *Kokkoku* 💃